 " Place(d) in corners or at the end of a vestibule one might have greeted them like a living person.
 Certain ones, destined to be viewed at night, were fitted with a lit candlestick to create a natural effect."

 The placement of a dummy board beneath a dark staircase or at the end of poorly lit corridor would certainly give a visitor cause to look twice, perhaps to even go so far as to question what was real and what wasn't.

 In fact, dummy boards have their origin in the Dutch tradition of 'trompe l’oeil' painting – the technique of creating a three-dimensional visual illusion on a flat surface.

 Dummy boards relate to the tradition of 'trompe l’oeil' painting – a French phrase meaning ‘deceives the eye’ – where illusionistic surfaces engage the viewer in visual games of wit and deception.

-In this work, from the collection at Kingston Lacey, Dorset, Samuel van Hoogstraten (1627–1678) experiments with the effects 'trompe l’oeil'.
+In this work from the collection at Kingston Lacey, Dorset, the artist Samuel van Hoogstraten (1627–1678) experiments with the effects 'trompe l’oeil'.
 He uses the actual grain of the wooden panel to represent a backboard and skillfully simulates leather straps holding a variety of three-dimensional objects.

-We are tempted to reach for these: a magnifying glass, an open text with bent pages, a comb, playing cards, a bunch of keys, a string of pearls – even an envelope addressed to van Hoogstraten himself.
+The viewer is tempted to reach for these objects: a magnifying glass, an open text with bent pages, a comb, a deck of playing cards, a bunch of keys, a string of pearls and even an envelope addressed to van Hoogstraten himself.